lukesno/shopify-backend-challenge/README.md

 Installation Steps:
 1. Open terminal at location at which you want this repo installed and

-2. Run `git clone https://github.com/lukesno/shopify-backend-challenge` on terminal
+2. `git clone https://github.com/lukesno/shopify-backend-challenge` on terminal

 3. Activate the premade virtual environment using `source env/bin/activate` on terminal (All dependencies are preinstalled on this virtual environment.)